+The proof of Theorem \ref{classification} was mainly done by computer.
+In the following, we will discuss the methods and software involved in the proof.

-The topological distinctions of most of the spherical and flat manifolds, as well as the connected sums of $S^2 \times S^1$ and $S^2 \times S^1$ were done via comparison of the simplicial homology groups and the fundamental group of the complexes:
+The complexes were found using the classification algorithm for transitive combinatorial manifolds due to K\"uhnel and Lassmann \cite{Kuehnel85NeighbComb3MfldsDihedralAutGroup} which is integrated into the software package \textsf{simpcomp} as of Version 1.3.
+The topological distinctions of most of the spherical and flat manifolds, as well as the connected sums of $S^2 \times S^1$ and $S^2 \dtimes S^1$ were done via analysis of the fundamental group of the complexes:

 \begin{itemize} \item The manifolds of type $(S^2 \times S^1)^{\# k}$ and $(S^2 \dtimes S^1)^{\# k}$ were identified by calculating the fundamental group -- the free group on $k$ generators -- and applying Kneser's conjecture, proved by Stallings in 1959 (see \cite{Stallings59KnesersConj}) together with \cite[Theorem 5.2]{Hempel1976}. \item By the elliptization conjecture (stated by Thurston in \cite[Chapter 3]{Thurston02GeomTopOf3Mflds}, recently proved by Perelman, see \cite{Perelman03PC1,Perelman03PC2,Perelman03PC3}), the topological type of a spherical $3$-manifold distinct from a lens space is already determined by the isomorphism type of its (finite) fundamental group.
 This allows an identification of all such $3$-manifolds using the finite group recognition algorithm of \texttt{GAP}. \item The fundamental group distinguishes all flat $3$-manifolds by a theorem of Bieberbach (see \cite{Bieberbach12Bewegungsgruppen} and \cite[page 4]{Milnor03TowPoincareClass3Mnf}).